-Section or Regulation Policy Tobacco, drug and alcohol free environment Health of Staff Policy Staff members and family day care educators Health of Staff Policy not to be affected by alcohol and drugs.
+Section or Regulation Policy Tobacco, drug and alcohol free environment Health of Staff Policy Staff members and family day care educators not to be affected by alcohol and drugs.
+Health of Staff Policy not to be affected by alcohol and drugs.